Theatre of Horrors: Halloween Special

 Alternate Realities: Control and the Alan Wake Universe

-If the nature of horror is to not only unveil the unfamiliar but take the familiar and turn it on its head, Control and Alan Wake execute this with "just the right kind of insane."
-Mixing gameplay with cinematics of vocalising corpses and partly sentient, partly possessed objects that distort the boundaries between reality and illusion, Remedy Games take a Lynchian surrealist approach: A trick of the light, the rustle of a leaf, and a diegesic sound design transform the ordinary into the awful and sublime, indicative of the revelation that we are one dimension away from an alternate universe as we confront our own predilections and the supernatural forces manipulating them.
+Mixing gameplay with cinematics of vocalising corpses and partly sentient, partly possessed objects that distort the boundaries between reality and illusion, Remedy Games take a Lynchian surrealist approach: A lake in the wilderness, a shapeshifting house bridging the astral plane, and the analogue paraphernalia serving as conduits to another space and time transform the ordinary into the awful and sublime, indicative of the revelation that we are one dimension away from an alternate universe as we confront our own predilections and the supernatural forces manipulating them.

 Haunted Mansion: Resident Evil Village

-The lure of the unknown is both a detriment and advantage to our species, and the psychological anomaly of temptation within freedom has been explored by existentialists for eons: To draw oneself ever closer to the cliff edge, to embrace the fatal vertigo that ensues as our sense of intrigue transports us to forbidden places.
 Curiosity as a thematic device - as well as the much-coveted revenge tale - drive the sequences in Resident Evil Village's Castle Dimitrescu, a feverish playground of labyrinthian halls and passageways that exemplify the opulent and grotesque.
-Its Gothic matriarch - a self-described "tempest of destruction" - is equally enticing, calling on that primal part of us which yearns to be captured as we succumb to our inward desires.
+Its Gothic matriarch - a self-described "tempest of destruction" - is equally enticing, calling on that primal part of us which yearns to be captured as we succumb to our inner desires.

 Lost in Space: Observation